Skip to main content

 Some painkillers can interfere with losartan and increase the risk of side-effects, so ask a pharmacist for advice before you buy any medicines 'over the counter'.

 Clinical author's note: Michael Stewart 15/11/2018: Following an MHRA update, new advice has been added to this leaflet for people also taking the blood pressure medicine hydrochlorothiazide.
-Hydrochlorothiazide is only available in the UK in combination with other blood pressure medicines such as losartan.
+Hydrochlorothiazide is only available in the UK in combination with other medicines used to treat high blood pressure.
 It may be available on its own in other countries.
-For more information see 'Getting the most from your treatment' below or view the MHRA Alert.
+For more information see the warning below in 'can this medicine cause problems?' or view the MHRA Alert.

 Continue reading below